 ii) Defining baselines

-Researchers with long-term data have the potential to test for support for the competing hypotheses of synchrony vs. asynchrony as the pre-climate change baseline (Figure 2).
+Researchers with long-term data have the potential to test for support of the competing hypotheses of synchrony vs. asynchrony as the pre-climate change baseline (Figure 2).
 By testing for a clear peak in fitness, researchers can place themselves on the Cushing curve, where a clear peak would support the synchrony baseline hypothesis.
 Incorporating the most energetically expensive part of the consumer’s phenology or estimating how much the phenological phase that is measured differs from the most expensive part (e.g. egg hatching is on average 7 days before maximum chick growth occurs) will help define a peak in fitness.
 If there is no clear peak in fitness, then well-designed experiments (in systems where possible) that have the ability to reveal the limits of the curve (i.e. where consumer fitness reaches zero) can be used to reject the null hypothesis of an asynchrony baseline.
 Knowledge of when/if different resources are available and whether the interaction type changes throughout the season can also help describe the limits of the curve.

 Where long-term data are not available, there is no perfect solution to this challenge.
 Null modeling to simulate historical data may be an alternative (e.g., Dornelas et al. 2014; Sgardeli et al. 2016; Kharouba et al. 2018).
-When not all required data is available across a long time period, the integration of experimental data with observational studies could be another approach (Figure 3).
-For example, the performance data for an insect herbivore and its main host plant is not available beyond X number of years from a single location but researchers were able to manipulate the timing of larval emergence to determine the potential consequences of a change in the timing of the interaction on the performance of the insect herbivore (Figure 3).
+When not all required data is available across a long time period, the integration of experimental data with observational studies could here again be useful approach (Figure 3).
+For example, if the performance data for an insect herbivore and its main host plant is not available beyond X number of years from a single location but researchers were able to manipulate the timing of larval emergence to determine the potential consequences of a change in the timing of the interaction on the performance of the insect herbivore (Figure 3) .. .
 Combining the modelling of pre-climate change baselines based on knowledge of phenological cues using a hindcasting approach (Senner et al. 2016; Deacy et al. 2017) or process-based phenological models (Chuine and Régnière 2017) with knowledge about the Cushing curve in the system is another possibility.

 Final thoughts on forecasting